Spantree/elasticsearch-talk/presentation/sections/clustering.md

     * Efficiently indexing into the cluster
         * Bulk indexing
         * River plugins
+* Tribes
 -->

 ### Shards and Replicas

 * <em>Shard</em> - A slice of an index
-    * Single Lucene index (portion of Elasticsearch index)
+    * Single Lucene instance
+    * Choose carefully: can't be changed later
 * <em>Replica</em> - Copy of a shard
-    * More replicas means faster queries
+    * Grow and shrink number as desired

 Note:
 * Show configuration